eikek/docspell/modules/microsite/docs/doc/joex.md

 }
 ```

-The `pool-size` setting deterimens how many jobs run in parallel.
+The `pool-size` setting determines how many jobs run in parallel.
 You
 need to play with this setting on your machine to find an optimal
 value.